WrightLabScience/SequenceToMutations/README.md

 STEP 1: TRIM

-2.1.
-Inputs: raw `[sample_name].fastq.gz` files from HSSC
+1. Inputs: raw `[sample_name].fastq.gz` files from HSSC

-2.2.
-Outputs:
+2. Outputs:

-	2.2.a. `[sample_name]_trimmed.fastq.gz` files, name each file according to whether the reads came from an evolved lineage or an ancestor strain (see examples)
+	a. `[sample_name]_trimmed.fastq.gz` files, name each file according to whether the reads came from an evolved lineage or an ancestor strain (see examples)

-	2.2.b. 'assemble_job_map.txt' containing the file names for the trimmed reads of ancestor strains for assembly (next step)
+	b. 'assemble_job_map.txt' containing the file names for the trimmed reads of ancestor strains for assembly (next step)

-3.3.
-Comments: Run locally, use `R_scripts/TrimRawReadsByQuality.R` script
+3. Comments: Run locally, use `R_scripts/TrimRawReadsByQuality.R` script

 STEP 2: ASSEMBLE

-2.1.
-Inputs:
+1. Inputs:

-	2.1.a. trimmed.fastq.gz files (ancestors only)
+	a. trimmed.fastq.gz files (ancestors only)

-	2.1.b.
+	b.
 SPAdes assembly software - `Software/SPAdes.xxx` - there may be a newer version of SPAdes available

-	2.1.c.
+	c.
 Necessary scripts to run this job on the grid - `assemble.sh`, `assemble.sub`, `assemble_job_map.txt` (assemble_job_map.txt as I have it setup right now includes just 1 variable per line: ancestor_trimmed_reads.fastq.gz)

-b.
-Outputs: A directory containing a bunch of stuff.
+2. Outputs: A directory containing a bunch of stuff.
 You want to grab the assembled contigs fasta file: `contigs.fasta`.
 I renamed these files `ancestor_X_contigs.fasta` and put them in the `assemblies/` directory.

-c.
-Comments: Run on grid (could run SPAdes locally, depending on your machine) - there are other assembly programs (just ask Nick) if you feel SPAdes is not ideal or appropriate for your project
+3. Comments: Run on grid (could run SPAdes locally, depending on your machine) - there are other assembly programs (just ask Nick) if you feel SPAdes is not ideal or appropriate for your project

 STEP 3: ANNOTATE

+1. Inputs:

 	a.
-Inputs:

-	i.
 Assembled genome fasta files: `assemblies/ancestor_X_contigs.fasta`

-	ii.
+	b.
 YAML files - not sure how to construct these myself, talk to Nick, I have provided examples and an R script that Nick gave me at some point.
 They are in the `YAMLfiles/` and `R_scripts/` directories, respectively, but potentially several changes need to be made to this script to update it and make it specific to your organism.

-	iii.
+	c.
 Necessary scripts to run this job on the grid - pgap.sh, pgap.sub, pgap_job_map.txt (`pgap_job_map.txt` as I have it setup right now includes 6 variables per line: job_number, controller.yaml, submol.yaml, output_file_name, input_contigs.fasta)

-b.
-Outputs: Annotated assemblies (`pgap/Annot_X.gbk`)
+2. Outputs: Annotated assemblies (`pgap/Annot_X.gbk`)

+3. Comments: This is probably the trickiest step that I am least famililar with, ask Nick for help, especially with properly constructing the .yaml files AND ensuring PGAP software and the required environment are good to on the grid.

+STEP 4: BRESEQ

+1. Inputs:

+	a. `evolved_[sample_name]_trimmed.fastq.gz` files for evolved lineages

+	b. `pgap/Annot_X.gbk` files - one annotated and assembled genome per unique ancestor strain, the output from previous steps

 	c.
-Comments: This is probably the trickiest step that I am least famililar with, ask Nick for help, especially with properly constructing the .yaml files AND ensuring PGAP software and the required environment are good to on the grid.

-STEP 4: BRESEQ

-a.
-Inputs:

-	i. `evolved_[sample_name]_trimmed.fastq.gz` files for evolved lineages

-	ii. `pgap/Annot_X.gbk` files - one annotated and assembled genome per unique ancestor strain, the output from previous steps

-	iii.
 Read mapping software - Breseq, Bowtie2 (found in `Software` directory here)

-	iv.
-Necessary scripts to run this job on the grid - `map.sh`, `map.sub`, `map_job_map.txt`

-		1. `map_job_map.txt` as I have it setup right now incudes 2 variables per line: `evoled_[sample_name]_trimmed.fastq.gz`, `Annot_X.gbk` - I have provided `R_scripts/MakeBreseqMapTxt.R` to build the `map_job_map.txt` file programmatically but you will need to modify it to be specific to your project and sample names.
+	d.
+Necessary scripts to run this job on the grid - `map.sh`, `map.sub`, `map_job_map.txt` (`map_job_map.txt` as I have it setup right now incudes 2 variables per line: `evoled_[sample_name]_trimmed.fastq.gz`, `Annot_X.gbk` - I have provided `R_scripts/MakeBreseqMapTxt.R` to build the `map_job_map.txt` file programmatically but you will need to modify it to be specific to your project and sample names.)

-b.
-Outputs: Each sample (evolved and ancestor) will have a breseq_output directory that contains a bunch of stuff that breseq/bowtie2 created.
+2. Outputs: Each sample (evolved and ancestor) will have a breseq_output directory that contains a bunch of stuff that breseq/bowtie2 created.

-c.
-Comments: Run on grid
+3. Comments: Run on grid

 STEP 5: PARSE_BRESEQ_SUBTRACT_BACKGROUND

-a.
-Inputs: breseq_output directory for each sample - I have examples in the `breseq_output` directory, they are pretty big files
+1. Inputs: breseq_output directory for each sample - I have examples in the `breseq_output` directory, they are pretty big files

-b.
-Outputs: `mutations_subtracted_ancestor/mutations_list.txt` files containing tables of the list of valid mutations for each sample (see comment below)
+2. Outputs: `mutations_subtracted_ancestor/mutations_list.txt` files containing tables of the list of valid mutations for each sample (see comment below)

-c.
-Comments: Run locally, use `R_scripts/SubtractAncestorMutations.R` script
+3. Comments: Run locally, use `R_scripts/SubtractAncestorMutations.R` script

 STEP 6: EXTRACT_MUTATION_INFO

-a.
-Inputs: `mutations_subtracted_ancestor/[sample_name]_mutations.txt` files
+1. Inputs: `mutations_subtracted_ancestor/[sample_name]_mutations.txt` files

-b.
-Outputs: `RdataFiles/mutations_list.Rdata` file
+2. Outputs: `RdataFiles/mutations_list.Rdata` file

-c.
-Comments: This script `R_scripts/ExtractMutationInfo.R` is a beast.
+3. Comments: This script `R_scripts/ExtractMutationInfo.R` is a beast.
 I made it to parse my ~300 samples, which may not have been entirely representative of every combination of outputs that breseq can produce.
 For help troubleshooting this script if needed, email me at sam.blechman@gmail.com.

 I have also provided another script called `R_scripts/ParseAncestorGBKs.R` which parses the `pgap/Annot_X.gbk` files and grabs a bunch of useful information for each strain: number of contigs, contig lengths, gene product names, pgaptmp IDs, direction of transcription, start and end positions, etc. This info may be useful when working through the `RdataFiles/mutations_list.Rdata` data.